osmcode/osmium-tool/man/osmium-tags-filter.md

 # DESCRIPTION

-Get objects matching the specified expressions from the input and write them to the output.
+Get objects matching at least one of the specified expressions from the input and write them to the output.
 Expressions can either be specified on the command line or in an expressions file.
 See the **FILTER EXPRESSIONS** section for a description of the filter expression format.

 All objects matching the expressions will be read from *OSM-FILE* and written to the output.
 All objects referenced from those objects will also be added